JJanssen123/sunmaster2mqtt/README.md

 You will need the Eclipse Paho MQTT Python client library, use pip for installation: **pip3 install paho-mqtt**

 The script returns the current running values of each connected inverter.
 Once per day it collects the last 30 daily production amounts.
-Alle values are sent as mqtt messages to your mqtt broker.
+All values are sent as mqtt messages to your mqtt broker.
 In settings.py you can set the brokers address, the topic and some other mqtt stuff.

 The script is meant to run every minute (or 5) as a cronjob e.g.